Defense Budget Cuts and Non-Traditional Threats to US Strategy: An Update

 - The rise of threats like terrorism is only one aspect of new shifts in the threats to the US that force it to work far more closely and effectively with non-traditional allies, reshape elements of its military spending and operations to help build up their capabilities, and maintain strong embassy teams and aid efforts to help bring political and economic stability.

 - The US must fundamentally rethink its approach to “optional wars.”
 It is far from clear that it can win the Iraq War, rather than empower Iran, without a strong military and aid presence.
 It will decisively lose the Afghan and Pakistan conflict if it does not quickly develop plans for a military and diplomatic presence, and help to aid Afghanistan in transitioning away from dependence on foreign military and economic spending during 2012-2020.
 US troop cuts are not a transition plan, and focusing on withdrawal is a recipe for defeat.

 - That said, the US cannot, and should not, repeat the mistake it made in intervening in Iraq and Afghanistan.
 It must deal with non-traditional threats with a far better and more affordable mix of global, regional, and national strategies that can deal with issues like the turmoil in the Middle East, and South and Central Asia, and terrorism and instability on a global basis.
 It must rely on aiding friendly states, deterrence, containment, and far more limited and less costly forms of intervention.

-- The new budget act poses a potentially crippling threat to US national security.
+- The Budget Control Act poses a potentially crippling threat to US national security.
 Further major defense spending cuts pose a major additional non-traditional threat under these conditions.
 The US has already made major cuts in its defense efforts since FY2009, and has plans to make the equivalent of $350 billion in cuts before the new budget bill.
 It cannot absorb major additional cuts under these conditions.